MelonFYI/DDOS-Sniffer/readme.md

 - Analysis of network packet patterns and characteristics
 - Detection and identification of potential DDoS traffic based on user-defined rules
 - Alert notifications to inform system administrators about potential attacks
+- Interactive console interface with `curses` library for a nicer user experience
 - Customizable and adaptable to different network environments

 ## Installation